glow-gh/daa/1_4_markdown.md

   url: first_markdown.html
 ```

+If you want to add further items to this list, simply repeat the latter two lines below.
+Note that YAML syntax is notoriously sensible to typing errors, so one open space too many or too few will break the script.

 8. Create a folder named **_layouts** in the **daa** directory

-9. Add the file named **default.html**  to this directory (**daa/_layouts**).
+9. Add the file named [default.html](./_files/default.html) (available at [glow-gh/daa/_files](https://github.com/glow-gh/daa/tree/main/_files/default.html) to your (**daa/_layouts**) folder.
 This file involves a more complex .html-script.
 You are welcome to contact module teachers for input on how to change it if desired.

-10. Add the file named **post.html**  in this directory (**daa/_layouts**).
+10. Add the file named [post.html](./_files/default.html) (available at [glow-gh/daa/_files](https://github.com/glow-gh/daa/tree/main/_files/post.html) to your (**daa/_layouts**) folder.
 This file involves a more complex .html-script.
 You are welcome to contact module teachers for input on how to change it if desired.

 11. Lastly, we will need to add a header to **first-markdown.md**, so that the YAML files know what and where to place the various elements in the file on GitHub Pages.
 A YAML header is inserted at the very top of a Markdown document (l.
 1).
 Here, insert the following: